 *** out of 5 stars

-Le Reve has been the resident show at the Wynn hotel since 2005.
+Le Reve was the resident show at the Wynn hotel from 2005 to March 2010.

 The tickets were purchased at the same day at the location.
 We paid a total of $145.40 for each ticket in row H.